dannydulai/libwing/Discovery.md

 You can also send it to 255.255.255.255 as your router will most likely block your packet from leaving your local network.

+Note: when sending a packet using most operating system's networking APIs, you will need to set the flag on the socket to allow sending to broadcast IPs.